nilsozlu/DSA210-Project-NilSozlu/README.md

 ## Project Proposal — DSA210 Term Project

 ### Motivation
-YouTube is one of the largest content platforms worldwide.
-Every day, thousands of videos are uploaded, but only a few make it to the trending list.
+YouTube is one of the world’s largest content platforms, where thousands of videos are uploaded every day.
+However, only a small portion of them become “Trending.”
-Almost everyone watches YouTube every day, but have you ever wondered **why some videos suddenly go viral and appear on the trending list while others don’t?**
-In this project, I want to understand what makes a video popular.
+This project aims to understand **what makes a video go viral globally** by exploring view counts, engagement metrics, upload timing, and video characteristics.

+The goal is to answer:

+- Which features influence video popularity?

-Do people prefer certain categories like music or entertainment?
+- Do categories matter?

-Does uploading at a specific time affect views?
+- Does upload time impact views?
-Do likes and comments really show how much people enjoy a video?

-By analyzing YouTube trending videos in Turkey, I hope to find patterns that explain what helps a video reach more people.
+- Are likes a good indicator of popularity?

+This analysis is based on the publicly available **YouTube Trending Video Dataset** from Kaggle.

 ---